 The Tree of Knowledge

 About 100, 000 years ago, Homo Sapiens migrated out of Africa but retreated after losing to Neanderthals.
-About 70, 000 years ago they tried again and this time they succeeded due to the invention of language which allowed them to invent tons of things like boats, lamps, needles etc. This Cognitive revolution allowed Homo Sapiens to dominate the earth.
-It is believed that our complex language was used more for gossip than to discuss where the prey.
+About 70, 000 years ago they tried again, and this time they succeeded due to the invention of language which allowed them to invent tons of things like boats, lamps, needles, etc. This Cognitive revolution allowed Homo Sapiens to dominate the earth.
+Anthropologists believe that our complex language was used more for gossip than to discuss where the prey was.
 And from there evolved the ability to create and believe in myths.
-The myths allowed us to act collectively and cooperate in large numbers in the form of tribes (and now, in the form of nation-states).
+The myths allowed us to collaborate and cooperate in large numbers in the form of tribes and now, in the form of nation-states.

 A man can be convinced to die fighting for his nation for the promise of heaven; a monkey cannot be.